 You may be interested in these tips to choose the best snorkel gear.

-But don’t worry if you don’t have any, it is easy to hire snorkel gear on Magnetic Island, for a full day or half a day (around $25).
+But don’t worry if you don’t have your own equipment.
+It is easy to hire snorkel gear on Magnetic Island, for a full day or half a day (around $25).
 If you choose to join a boat tour, they will most likely provide the gear for you.
 Boat tours can be a great option if you are a snorkelling novice as the crew is used to dealing with beginners and can provide advice.

 Responsible travel tip: It is crucial to be careful when snorkelling and diving a coral reef not to damage the corals.
 The rule is not to touch them (for their protection and your own), not to stand on them and not to kick them with your fins.
 It is recommended to protect your skin from the sun with a wetsuit and if you choose to wear sunscreen, make sure you pick a reef safe one.